 There are many reasons for self-lies.
-Maybe you had a lonely childhood and have had to try very hard to convince yourself it was normal or fine.
-Maybe you’ve managed not to feel.
+Maybe you had a lonely childhood.
+And have had to try very hard to convince yourself it was normal.
+Or, fine.
+You’ve managed not to feel.
 Maybe you’ve never even cried.

 Maybe you were criticized or torn down by someone in the past.
 Admitting to mistakes or imperfections or not always being right can then, understandably, make you feel quite terrible.
 A small mistake doesn’t seem small.
 You might even battle to have the last word or need to be in control to feel even reasonably okay.

 Trying to trust someone to know how to help you, in any of these or many other instances, is a major hurdle to overcome.
 Alternative facts like “I don’t need anyone” or “I know best” are, then, often comfortingly close at hand.
 Yet, lies of any sort have a very shaky foundation and they all too often backfire.
 If that’s the case, turning to another kind of help might be worth a try.